-3. Point W Waste water connection:
+3. Point W - Drain water connection:

 Tubing color: Black tubing.
 Connect the BLACK tubing from the RO to the Drain Saddle.

-Fitting type: Quick-Connect fitting on drain saddle.
-No teflon tape.
+Fitting type: Simply push the Clear tubing into the Quick Connect fitting.
+No Inserts, Sleeves or Nuts are needed to secure the connection.
+No Teflon tape needed here.